-When the Authority and the Trustee enter into a Supplemental Indenture making a modification or amendment permitted by and requiring the consent of the Bondholders pursuant to the provisions of Section 802 of the Indenture, such Supplemental Indenture shall take effect when and as provided in this Section.
+When the Authority and the Trustee enter into a Supplemental Indenture making a modification or amendment permitted by and requiring the consent of the Bondholders pursuant to the provisions of Section 802 of the Indenture, such Supplemental Indenture shall take effect when and as provided in Section 901 of the Indenture.
 Upon the execution of such Supplemental Indenture, a copy thereof, certified by an Authorized Officer of the Authority, shall be filed with the Trustee for the inspection of the Bondholders affected.
 A copy of such Supplemental Indenture (or summary thereof) together with a request to such Bondholders for their consent thereto in form satisfactory to the Trustee, shall be mailed or caused to be mailed by the Authority to such Bondholders.
 Such Supplemental Indenture shall not be effective unless and until there shall have been filed with the Trustee the written consents of the percentages of owners of Outstanding Bonds in accordance with Section 802 of the Indenture.
 Each such consent shall be effective only if accompanied by proof of ownership of the Bonds for which such consent is given.
 A certificate or certificates by the Trustee, which shall be placed on file, that it examined such proof and that such proof is sufficient, shall be conclusive that the consents have been given by the owners of the Bonds described in such certificate or certificates of the Trustee.
-Any consent shall be binding upon the owner of the Bonds giving such consent and on any subsequent owner of such Bonds (whether or not such owner has notice thereof) unless such consent is revoked in writing by the owner of such Bonds giving such consent or a subsequent owner by filing revocation with the Trustee prior to the date when the notice hereinafter in this Section provided for is first given.
+Any consent shall be binding upon the owner of the Bonds giving such consent and on any subsequent owner of such Bonds (whether or not such owner has notice thereof) unless such consent is revoked in writing by the owner of such Bonds giving such consent or a subsequent owner by filing revocation with the Trustee prior to the date when the notice provided for in Section 901 of the Indenture is first given.
 The fact that a consent has not been revoked may likewise be proved by a certificate of the Trustee which shall be placed on file.
-At any time after the owners of the required percentage of Bonds shall have filed their consent to any Supplemental Indenture a notice shall be given or caused to be given to such Bondholders by the Authority by mailing such notice to such Bondholders (but failure to mail such notice shall not prevent such Supplemental Indenture from becoming effective and binding as herein provided).
+At any time after the owners of the required percentage of Bonds shall have filed their consent to any Supplemental Indenture a notice shall be given or caused to be given to such Bondholders by the Authority by mailing such notice to such Bondholders (but failure to mail such notice shall not prevent such Supplemental Indenture from becoming effective and binding as provided in the Indenture).
 The Authority shall file with the Trustee proof of giving such notice.
-Such notice shall state in substance that any Supplemental Indenture (which may be referred to as an indenture executed by and between the Authority and the Trustee on a stated date, a copy of which is on file with the Trustee) has been consented to by the owners of the required percentage of Bonds and shall be effective as provided in this Section.
-A record, consisting of the papers required or permitted by this Section to be filed with the Trustee, shall be proof of the matters therein stated.
+Such notice shall state in substance that any Supplemental Indenture (which may be referred to as an indenture executed by and between the Authority and the Trustee on a stated date, a copy of which is on file with the Trustee) has been consented to by the owners of the required percentage of Bonds and shall be effective as provided in Section 901 of the Indenture.
+A record, consisting of the papers required or permitted by Section 901 of the Indenture to be filed with the Trustee, shall be proof of the matters therein stated.
 Upon such notice, such Supplemental Indenture making such amendment or modification shall become effective and conclusively binding upon the Authority, the Trustee, and the owners of all Bonds.